How to find Bugs on your Mobile App

 4. Obtain Customer Feedback

-Gathering customers’ feedback helps in finding bugs from a neutral and non-biased perspective.
+Gathering customers’ feedback helps find app bugs from a neutral and non-biased perspective.
 These users have prior experience in using the application, and they know where the shortcomings of this application are.
 Learning from feedback can be the best way to find bugs in apps and improve them accordingly.

 5. User Interface (UI) Testing